-JZCP invests in real estate through JZCP, a wholly owned subsidiary.
-The same disciplined investment strategy is applied, as with the micro-cap portfolio; buying assets at reasonable prices in conjunction with excellent management teams.
-The real estate portfolio has been assembled in partnership with RedSky Capital, a Brooklyn based real estate development and management company.
+JZCP invests in properties through JZCP Realty Fund, a wholly owned subsidiary.
+The same disciplined investment strategy is applied, as with the microcap portfolio; buying assets at reasonable prices in conjunction with excellent management teams.
+The real estate portfolio has been assembled in partnership with RedSky Capital, a Brooklyn based real estate and development and management company.

-In 2012, JZCP started to invest in properties in Brooklyn, a borough of New York City with a population of 2.5 million, which is in the process of a renaissance where areas that have been historically industrial and low income are beginning to see population changes, fuelled by an influx of young and affluent ex-Manhattan residents.
+In 2012, JZCP started to invest in properties in Brooklyn, a borough of New York City with a population of 2.5 million, and is in the process of a renaissance where areas that have been historically industrial and low income are beginning to see population changes, fuelled by an influx of young and affluent ex-Manhattan residents.
 The revival of the area along with positive demographic projections is providing exciting investment opportunities for JZCP.